What you will do

 Ladies and gentleman, come and witness history!
 Obby is bringing you the first greenwood chair-making course in London EVER.
-10 weekly sessions may be a commitment but boy is it worth it at the end - make your own heirloom in the form of a simple Windsor-style chair, without requiring any woodworking experience at all!
+Twelve weekly sessions may be a commitment but it will be well worth it at the end after you walk away with your own heirloom in the form of a simple Windsor-style side chair, without requiring any woodworking experience at all!

 In this class

-Firstly, learn how to fashion fresh timber, straight from the log, into the legs, stretchers and spindles (chairs main components).
-You'll be using axe, drawknife and spokeshave to do this or, for the more adventurous amongst you or for those who've taken part in Ben's introductory course, you can try your hand at turning these parts on a traditional foot-powered lathe.
+You'll learn how to fashion fresh timber, straight from the log, into the legs, stretchers and spindles (chair's main components).
+You'll be using axe, drawknife and spokeshave to do this or, for the more adventurous amongst you or for those who've taken part in my introductory course, you can try your hand at turning these parts on a traditional foot-powered lathe.

 You'll then make your seat, using traditional 'bottoming' tools; the adze and travisher.
 Then, time for some bending - using steam and a bit of magic to bend the comb (top bit) of your chair to a nice head-cradling curve.
 After a bit of jiggery-pokery to put it all together, you'll have the finished article, for all the world to see!